Portishead Lifeboat Station: History

 In 2011 the Portishead Lifeboat Trust approached the RNLI to discuss them being adopted by that organisation so as to give a more secure long-term future.
 The RNLI agreed to this but subject to building a new lifeboat station with better facilities.
-This was agreed in 2013 and the following year construction of the new station was started.
-The building was completed early in 2015.
+This was agreed in 2013 and the following year, construction of the new station was started.
 The RNLI asked that the local community should raise £232,000 towards the costs but this was significantly exceeded when an anonymous donor came forward with £500,000.

 The Portishead Lifeboat Trust was called out more than 300 times to assist nearly 500 people, and saving 14 lives.
-In 2014 they could call upon 23 crew members and 11 shore crew, all of whom were volunteers.
+In 2014 they could call upon 34 crew members, all of whom were volunteers.

-On 24 April 2015, the RNLI formally adopted The Portishead Lifeboat Trust when Portishead became the RNLI's 238th Lifeboat Station.
+The RNLI's building was completed early in 2015 and the lifeboat was stationed in it from 24 April 2015.